coveooss/sf-case-assist-cookbook/README.md

 ## How to Add New Fields for Classification

 This cookbook suggests classifications for the standard case fields Case Priority, Case Type, and Case Reason.
 To specify additional fields for classification, access the [Provide Details Screen](src/main/default/lwc/provideDetailsScreen) and copy the sample code that are commented out in the `provideDetailsScreen.html` and `provideDetailsScreen.js` files as many times as necessary.
 Remember to replace the placeholders `<SALESFORCE_API_FIELD_NAME>` and `<COVEO_FIELD_NAME>` with the Salesforce API name and the Coveo field name of the new field to predict, respectively.
+You can find the Coveo Field Name in the [Fields](https://docs.coveo.com/en/2036/index-content/about-fields) section of the Coveo Admin Console.
 Make sure that all newly added fields are specified in your configuration (see [Configuring the Case Classification Functionality](https://docs.coveo.com/en/3328/#configuring-the-case-classification-functionality)).